infobip/infobip-api-php-tutorial/README.md

 The code above will try to parse error response from the API and if even that fails will print whatever message the `$apiCallException` contained.

 And that's all the code you'll need to send an sms message!
-You now have a full functional app for sending messages.
+You now have a fully functional app for sending messages.
-You can find the full code at [advancedSms.php](https://github.com/infobip/infobip-api-php-tutorial/blob/api-client-example/advancedSms.php).
+You can find the full code at [advancedSms.php].

 ## Sent messages logs

-When you choose this option it opens [logs.php](https://github.com/infobip/infobip-api-php-tutorial/blob/api-client-example/logs.php) page with input form for [getting sent messages logs][sentlogs].
+When you choose this option it opens [logs.php] page with input form for [getting sent messages logs][sentlogs].
 Submit button will **POST** those fields to itself.

 ### Using Infobip API client